Robot Inverse Kinematics (Pro)

 Set Signal Duration

-Sets the Signal for the defined duration
+Sets the Signal for the defined duration.

 Wait for Seconds

 The robot waits for the defined time after reaching the target.
+Note: Setting this value > 0 automatically disables blending for this target.

 Wait For Signal